JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

 export PATH=$PATH:/home/username/testing
 ````

-Which would apprent your path to the end of the PATH variable.
+Which would append your path to the end of the PATH variable.

 If you want to replace something already on the path, you'll want to prepend your path as follows: